 Dartmouth students use a Leave Term to go to Kuwait.
 They usually work in several administrative units during their time at AUK, depending on their interests and AUK's needs.
-They may also choose to seek out AUK faculty members whom they can assist in research and/or teaching if it fits in with everyone's schedule.
-Interested students apply in January for a 10-week internship in either fall or spring term.
+They may also choose to seek out AUK faculty members who they can assist in research and/or teaching, if it fits in with everyone's schedule.
+Interested students apply in January for a 10-week internship in either fall or the following spring term.
 The Dartmouth-to-AUK internships are administered through the Dartmouth-AUK Program Office.

-When they come to Dartmouth, AUK students work at the Rassias Center for Language Programs, the Office of Public Affairs, and Dartmouth's Nelson A. Rockefeller Center for Public Policy.
+AUK students come to Dartmouth for one month in the summer and have interned, for example, in the Rassias Center for Language Programs, the Office of Communications, the Nelson A. Rockefeller Center for Public Policy and TuckGO.
+However, the exact placements for any one year can change and prior placements do not determine future placements.
 AUK students may also audit Dartmouth classes with the permission of the professor and the Dartmouth-AUK Program Office.
 AUK students apply in December/January for the month-long internship at Dartmouth in the following summer.
 The AUK-to-Dartmouth internships are administered through the President's Office at AUK.

-Preference is given to applicants who have taken coursework related to the Middle East or demonstrated in other ways a sustained interest in the Middle East or in international education, and who can illustrate how the internship will enhance their academic, career, and personal goals.
+Preference is given to applicants who have taken coursework related to the Middle East or who are developing an interest in global learning.
+The applicant should indicate how the internship will enhance their academic, career, and personal goals.
+Applicants should be in good disciplinary standing according to the academic honor principle and Dartmouth standards of conduct.
+A background check may be performed.

 |(L-R) AUK interns Sara Soliman, Hala Botros, and Nada Bedir with Dartmouth intern Shloka Kini in Kuwait.|